gilcaspi/046195_MachineLearningCourse/README.md

 # Machine Learning Course
-Python assignments and project at 046195 course at the technion (2017)
+Python assignments and project 046195 course at the Technion(2017).

-Written by : Yonatan Elul and Gil Caspi
+Written by : Yonatan Elul and Gil Caspi.